Visual Perception of the Physical Properties of Objects

 I am coordinating an international research and training network, funded by the EU.
 PRISM is a consortium that brings together nine leading academic and industrial partners from across Europe to understand how the brain represents the physical properties of objects, surfaces and lighting in the surrounding world.
-Find out more at the PRISM website.
+Find out more at the new PRISM website.

 NSF-BMBF Joint Program in Computational Neuroscience (FKZ: 01GQ1111)

 Role: PI Project Title: "Towards a Neural Theory of 3D Shape Perception" Co-PI: Prof. Steven Zucker, Dept. Computer Science, Yale University